parodos-dev/serverless-workflows/mta/README.md

 - `repositoryUrl` [mandatory] - the git repo url to examine
 - `recipients` [mandatory] - A list of recipients for the notification in the format of `user:<namespace>/<username>` or `group:<namespace>/<groupname>`, i.e. `user:default/jsmith`.

-# Requirement for Repository
-- Create a git repo with a simple Java class.
-It can either be public or private.
-  Currently, MTA supports mostly Java projects.
-- If repository is private, refer to [configuring repository][4] on how to set up credentials on MTA.
-    - Note: When creating the source control credentials in MTA, ensure to input personal access token in the password field.
-      Refer to [personal access token] [5] on how to create personal access token (classic) on GitHub.
-    - Also, git url address must use https.
-Refer to [about remote repositories][6] for more details.
-- If the repo is public, no further configuration is needed.

 # Output
 1. On completion the workflow returns an [options structure][2] in the exit state of the workflow (also named variables in SonataFlow) linking to the [move2kube][3] workflow that will generate k8s manifests for container deployment.